 The City has not completed an annexation plan and program for this area.
 This annexation is still sufficiently tied directly to the City's ability to provide services efficiently with the logical extension of physical utility lines as it is adjacent to several city subdivisions, that have utilities and street improvements.
-The lot is dividable under R-10 zoning if annexed and a zone change is approved, since it is approximately 20,000 sf in size.
-This annexation could help the city meet Metro targets for housing.
+The proposal does not include a zone change and as such, conditions will be placed on the annexation limiting development until a zone change to a City designation occurs.